mportuga/bootstrap-ios/README.md

 ## Quick start

-Read the [Getting started page](http://getbootstrap.com/getting-started/) for information on the framework contents, templates and examples, and more.
+Read the [Bootstrap Getting started page](http://getbootstrap.com/getting-started/) for information on the framework contents, templates and examples, and more.

 ## Documentation